Criminal Conviction Certificate (often known as a ‘Basic DBS disclosure’ or ‘Basic DBS check’)

-A copy of that letter should be provided to Disclosure Scotland either with your application or separately in confidence if your application is being submitted via a third party.
+A copy of that letter or email should be provided to the Disclosure and Barring Service either with your application or separately in confidence if your application is being submitted via a third party.

 To submit proof of payment independently of submitting an application, you can send it:

 - By post to DBS Customer Services, PO Box 165, Liverpool L69 3JD

 You should quote your application barcode or reference number, or your name, current address, and date of birth in your communication.